CodeLinaro-mirror/la_platform_external_stg/README.md

 STG has a versioned native file format.
 Older formats can be read and rewritten as the latest.

-NOTE: STG is under active developement.
+NOTE: STG is under active development.
 Tool arguments and behaviour are subject to change.

 ## Getting STG